EMPYREAN

 The Star in the Sword

-A reference to Orion's Sword, an asterism comprised of M42 and M43 from Messier's catalogue.
+A reference to Orion's Sword, an asterism comprised of M42 and M43.
 Visible to the naked eye and best viewed in the Northern Hemisphere in winter.
 Hydrogen orange, oxygen green, sulfur red— dust colours the fire of creation.

 Lagoon Nebula